drewww/breach/docs/plan.md

 1. [BUG] (0,0) or (1,1) is shown as a move option if a diretion is totally blocked.
 1. Could do more enemy design
    - a lot of this will have to do with weapons and abilities, so better to wait.
 I know I have the fundamental architecture stuff settled and intents work fine.
-1. Build out weapon system.
+1. (done) Build out weapon system.
    - I know I need this, could start now.
 I won't learn anything but it is part of the future regardless so ... might as well.
 1. Go hard on movement.
    - Treat the rules system as a collection of tests -- what is the "best" move I could do in each of the four cardinal directions based on the environment?